How to Have an HGTV Holiday

 Create a DIY Diversion

 Find yourself bickering with your mom over Christmas casserole techniques?
-Make like Mina on Good Bones by suggesting a DIY project based on the stuff collecting on her junk shelf in the basement.
-(Safety note: Do not actually fill sachets of homemade tea with stuff you found in the basement.)
+Make like Mina on Good Bones by suggesting a DIY project based on the stack of castoff sweaters taking up room in a drawer.

 Present a Plethora of Gifts